karthikjayd/karthikjayd.github.io/research.md

 1. *Deutsche Physikalische Gesellschaft (DPG) Frühjahrstagung 2025* in Bonn, Germany, where I presented a talk titled [_"Quantum Optimization using Linear Ramp QAOA"_](https://www.dpg-verhandlungen.de/year/2025/conference/bonn/part/qi/session/12/contribution/2) for the Portfolio Optimization problem.
 2. *KQCBW Developer Conference 2025* at Fraunhofer IAF, Freiburg, Germany, where I presented a poster on _"Energy grid optimization as a Linear Ramp QAOA use case"_.

-Currently, I am working on a publication that will include some of the results from my thesis, which will be submitted to a peer-reviewed journal in the near future.
+I am further working on a publication that will include some of the results from my thesis, which will be submitted to a peer-reviewed journal in the near future.

-## August 2023 – March 2024
+## August 2023 – March 2024 {#emi-qc}
 ### Fraunhofer-Institut für Kurzzeit Dynamik, Ernst-Mach Institut (EMI)
 Worked as a student research assistant (Hilfswissenschaftler or Hiwi) in the Risk Management and Structural Protection Department (_Abteilung Risikomanagement und Baulicher Schutz_).
 Assisted in developing a demonstrator for quantum-computing approaches to resilience analyses of network structures, under Dr. Christoph Brockt.